Yinkusadel/jc-coding-challenges/fcc-js/es6/use-destructuring-assignment-to-assign-variables-from-objects/README.md

-# Add challenge details and instructions here

-## Use Destructuring Assignment to Assign Variables from Objects
+# Use Destructuring Assignment to Assign Variables from Objects

 **Destructuring allows you to assign a new variable name when extracting values.
 You can do this by putting the new name after a colon when assigning the value.**